bitfocus/companion-module-renewedvision-propresenter/HELP.md

 ## Messages (On Output screen)
 Command | Description
 ------- | -----------
 Show&nbsp;Message | Shows the message on the stage display output.
 You can pass values for message tokens, but you must do so very carefully - a typo here can crash ProPresenter.
 Crashes can cause data loss, and ruin your setup.
 Learn how to correctly enter message tokens by reading below.
 Always type carefully and double-check.
 Get it right on a test machine first!
 The correct way to pass values for message tokens is as two lists.
 The two lists work together to form token NAME and token VALUE pairs.
 The first list is a comma-separated list of token NAMES and the second is a comma-separated list of token VALUES.
-The number of items in eash list should match - e.g. if you supply two token NAMES, then you should supply two token VALUES to make matching pairs.
+The number of items in each list should match - e.g. if you supply two token NAMES, then you should supply two token VALUES to make matching pairs.
 All token names in your list *MUST* match the token names defined in the message within ProPresenter (or else Pro6 will likely crash).
 The token values can be any text.
 You don't have to pass *all* the token names/values pairs - any name/values that you don't include will be treated as and displayed as blank.
 You don't have to pass any token names/values if you don't need to.
 Static messages without any tokens are safe - you can't make a typo if you leave the token names and token values list blank!
 If one of your token names or token values needs to have a comma in it, you can type a double comma (,,) to insert a literal comma - this works in either a token name or a token value.
-Again, make certain that your list of token NAMES perfectly match the names of the tokens defined in the message within Pro6 - Pro6 won't crash if they match perfectly - so be carefull!
+Again, make certain that your list of token NAMES perfectly match the names of the tokens defined in the message within Pro6 - Pro6 won't crash if they match perfectly - so be careful!
 Hide&nbsp;Message | Removes a message from output screen.

 Messages are identified by Index.
 Index is a 0-based, where the first message is 0, and then count up through the messages in the order shown in the list of ProPresenter messages.